 In February 2008, the CICA issued Handbook Section 3064, "Goodwill and Intangible Assets", which replaces Section 3062, "Goodwill and Intangible Assets", and Section 3450, "Research and Development Costs".
-Section 3064 establishes standards for the recognition, measurement and disclosure of goodwill and intangible assets.
+Section 3064 establishes new standards for the recognition, measurement and disclosure of goodwill and intangible assets.
+It also provides guidance for the treatment of preproduction and start-up costs and requires that these costs be expensed as incurred.
 This new standard applies to interim and annual financial statements for fiscal years beginning on or after October 1, 2008.
 Early adoption is permitted.
-The Company will adopt the standard commencing for its interim and annual financial statements for the fiscal year ending November 30, 2009.
-The adoption of this standard is not expected to have a significant impact on the Company's financial statements.
+The Company is currently assessing the impact of these new accounting standards on its consolidated financial statements.